The Saeco Picobaristo HD8927/47 Espresso Machine Review

 Do Not Buy the Saeco Picobaristo If…

 You enjoy the craft of pulling the perfect espresso – The Saeco is a superautomatic espresso machine.
 For many people, this is a plus; it takes all the guesswork out of making great coffee, not to mention all the hard work.
 But for others, the trial and error required to pull that perfect shot is half the fun (3).
-If you’re in the latter camp, consider a semi-automatic machine like the Breville Barista Express, or if you’re feeling really ambitious, a manual machine like the beautiful La Pavoni Professional.
+If you’re in the latter camp, consider a semi-automatic machine like the Sage Barista Express, or if you’re feeling really ambitious, a manual machine like the beautiful La Pavoni Professional.

 You don’t mind descaling – The biggest advantage of the Picobaristo when compared to Saeco’s lower-priced models is the unique Aquaclean water filter, which means this machine needs to be descaled much less often than its competition.
 If you don’t mind descaling, or you live in a region with soft water, an automatic machine like the Saeco Intelia Deluxe will still make great espresso and will save you some cash.

 With its built-in burr grinder, detachable milk carafe, and array of highly customizable beverage options, the Saeco HD8927/47 Picobaristo is like an at-home barista, and you’re its regular customer.
-It knows your favorite drink and just how you like it.
+It knows your favourite drink and just how you like it.
 Latte macchiato, extra hot?
 No problem.
 Almond milk cappuccino?
 Coming right up.

 If you’re looking for an automatic espresso maker that’s as easy to maintain as it is to use, this might very well be your ideal candidate.